lzap/git-xcleaner/README.md

 If you want to do this, do it *prior* running cleaning, so you are still able to recover after few weeks.

+Also, it is a good idea to prune branches prior cleaning:

+    $ git fetch --prune

 Installation
 ------------